paulwrath1223/WLED-n-dimensional-controller/README.md

   Be able to control a string of rgb lights and address them by 3d (or 2 or 1 or even n dimensions) coordinates to allow for cool effects when the string is set up in an in-organic shape.
   Like [this example by mattparker](https://www.youtube.com/watch?v=TvlpIojusBE), but more modular, wirelessly compatible with WLED, and most importantly: in rust.

 ## NOT WORKING, VERY WIP.
+The commits are not working, because this is currently a solo project I'm just saving work between computers.

+## Contributing:
+Thanks for asking but there isn't enough done right now for contributions to be feasible.
+If you really want to help right now email me.

 ## TODO:
 - [x] way to stream colors to WLED.
 Thanks @coral